 9.5 Theses about beauty

 The past few months Jeremy, Bo, Brian, Tanner, Jacki and I have been working our way through a series of texts.
 The texts, which come primarily out of the Catholic tradition though also include representatives in Radical Orthodoxy, have focused our attention to questions surrounding art, aesthetics, beauty and such.
 Our discussions have been consistently stimulating, and at times rollicking.
-Lots of laughter, I find, is good medicine for conversation around difficult ideas.
+Laughter is good medicine for conversation around difficult ideas.
 Coffee is never far from hand.
 Pumpkin bread, apples, power bars, fresh orange juice, good tea and chocolate have kept us company throughout.
-I can't remember when I've had more satisfying discussions than these, and, yes, I feel very lucky.
+I cannot remember when I've had more satisfying discussions than these, and, yes, I feel very lucky.

 A fun assignment

-Here then are 9.5 theses, a tenth of Luther's number, in no particular order and by no means comprehensive.
+Here then are 9.5 theses in no particular order and by no means comprehensive.
 And a good cheer for not giving up on beauty altogether, because the world would be much poorer without it, theologically as well as actually.

 9.5 Theses about beauty

 1. Every discussion about beauty is necessarily a contextual discussion.
 There is no purely objective or abstract or general way to talk about it.
 The kinds of contexts, or traditions, that come into considerable play include: